Alex Aka

-Alex Arkin Aka (born 7 August 2000) is a German racing driver currently competing in the GT World Challenge Europe Endurance Cup.
+Alex Arkin Aka (born 7 August 2000) is a German racing driver currently competing in the GT World Challenge Europe Endurance Cup and GT World Challenge Europe Sprint Cup.
 He is the son of Attempto Racing team boss Arkin Aka.

 Early career

 Aka made his car racing debut for his father's team in the Porsche GT3 Cup Challenge Benelux in 2018.
-The following year, he would make a sole appearance in the DMV Dunlop 60 series.
+The following year, Aka contested a full season of the Porsche Carrera Cup Germany, though he only finished 26th in the points standings with a best race result of 14th.